What shareholders can do to beat the market with SoFi Technologies Inc. (SOFI) stock - The Dwinnex

 Ratios:

-For a deeper understanding of SoFi Technologies Inc.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of SOFI’s stock, we examine its different ratios.
 In the meantime, Its Debt-to-Equity ratio is 0.89 whereas as Long-Term Debt/Eq ratio is at 0.89.

 Upgrades & Downgrades